Zadri415/Module-Structuring-and-Testing-Data/Sprint-3/1-implement-and-rewrite-tests/README.md

 In the `implement` directory you've got a number of functions you'll need to implement.
 For each function, you also have a number of different cases you'll need to check for your function.

-Write your implementation and then write your tests to cover the cases the function should fulfil.
+Write your implementation and your tests to cover the cases the function should fulfil.

 Here is a recommended order: